Manheim-Township-Coderdojo/html5-game/README.md

-# Manaheim township's CoderDojo presents:
+# Manheim township's CoderDojo presents:
 ## HTML5-game
 This is a generic readme to be used as a placeholder until we add a nicer one.